polkadot-developers/polkadot-docs/develop/toolkit/api-libraries/py-substrate-interface.md

 - Learn about batch transactions and utility functions
 - Discover how to work with custom pallets and types

-For comprehensive documentation and advanced features, visit the [py-substrate-interface documentation](https://polkascan.github.io/py-substrate-interface/){target=\_blank}.
+For comprehensive reference materials and advanced features, visit the [py-substrate-interface](https://polkascan.github.io/py-substrate-interface/){target=\_blank} documentation.